Dojo: History

 The word dōjō originates from Buddhism.
-Initially, dōjō were adjunct to temples and were formal training places for any of the Japanese arts ending in "-dō", from the Chinese Tao (or Dao), meaning "way" or "path".
+Dōjōs were often adjunct to temples and were formal training places for any of the Japanese arts ending in "-dō", from the Chinese Dao, meaning "way" or "path".
 Sometimes meditation halls where Zen Buddhists practice zazen meditation were called dōjō.

 The alternative term zen-do is more specific, and more widely used.
 European Sōtō Zen groups affiliated with the International Zen Association prefer to use dōjō instead of zendo to describe their meditation halls as did their founding master, Taisen Deshimaru.

+Other Buddhist traditions also sometimes met in private dōjōs which were not part of a temple.
+For example, the Jōdo Shinshū school initially began as networks of dōjōs where followers of all classes would meet.
+These were usually small buildings, often private residences turned into chapels for religious chanting of the nembutsu and other monthly services.
+Rather than complex altars, they used vertical scrolls with calligraphy as the main object of worship.

 In Japan, any facility for physical training, including professional wrestling, may be called a dōjō.
 In the Western world, the term dōjō (when related to physical activity) is used exclusively for Japanese martial arts such as aikidō, jūdō, karate-dō, etc.